theramiyer/blog/content/posts/2020/2020-03-29-can-we-kill-a-virus.md

 You read it right; a virus cannot reproduce by itself.
 Viruses cannot metabolise either (metabolism is the process of performing chemical reactions in the body to generate energy).
 I think of viruses as those beings that are non-living when not attached to a host, and a living being when it gets a host.
 Much like a seed, except that most seeds grow in a non-living habitat such as soil.
 Let me go one step further and say that this is true as of the 29th of March, 2020.

 Experts consider viruses as having a "borrowed life".
 They cannot "live" on their own.
-They attach themselves to host cells, break their outer shell---made of complex proteins or lipid (fat) or both---and release their <span class='small-caps'>DNA</span> or the <span class='small-caps'>RNA</span> on to the host cell.
+They attach themselves to host cells, break their outer shell---made of complex proteins or lipid (fat) or both---and release their {{< smallcaps "DNA" >}} or the {{< smallcaps "RNA" >}} on to the host cell.
 This way, they take control of the host cell and use the host cell's reproductive machinery to multiply.
 Except in this case, the cells are rogue cells, which do not work as designed for their purpose.

 This degenerates the organ that these cells make up and the organ fails.
 Of course, that is an oversimplified statement.